 Foundry requires RapidWeaver version 6 or newer, as well as the Stacks plugin version 3.1 or newer, from YourHead Software.

 Sites built with Foundry use the latest web technologies and thus require newer browsers to work up to their full potential.
-Your sites will shine in Safari, iOS 7+, Chrome, Firefox, and IE 9+ (we recommend IE 10+).
+Your sites will shine in Safari, iOS 7+, Chrome, Firefox, IE 11+ and Microsoft Edge.

 Pre-Built Project files are built in, and require RapidWeaver v7 or later.